 This week, Governor Jared Polis gave Colorado gym owners the authority to reopen under new guidance and capacity restrictions.
 The rules call for gym members to stay six feet apart, and the facility can only operate at 25% capacity or 50 people per room – whichever number is less.

-Gym-goers may wonder, is limited capacity enough to keep Coloradoans safe?
+Gym-goers may wonder, is limited capacity enough to keep Coloradans safe?
 Or are there other measures we should take to guard against the coronavirus?
 Centura Health's infectious disease expert Amber Noon, MD, says playing it safe includes asking the right questions and taking personal precautions.

 Before returning to your neighborhood recreation center or private gym, Dr. Noon advises reviewing the organization's website or having a conversation with the owner if details aren't readily available online.
 The facility’s cleaning schedule and policies are most important, Dr. Noon suggests.
 "You want to know what products they're using and how often they clean.
 And a biggie is how long they're letting cleaning products sit on a surface before wiping it off – chemicals typically take up to 10 minutes to do an effective job."